awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 Select Classic when you have existing connections\.

 The following procedures demonstrate the common scenarios to get set up with an AWS Direct Connect connection\.
-Alternatively, you can refer to the article [How do I provision an AWS Direct Connect connection?](https://aws.amazon.com/premiumsupport/knowledge-center/provision-direct-connection/) in the Knowledge Center\.

 **Topics**
 + [Prerequisites](#get-started-prerequisites)